5.5 Learning at Work

 Underlying BSM is a firm belief that individuals are capable of self-control; if they want to change their behavior (whether it is to come to work on time, quit smoking, lose weight, etc.), it is possible through a process called self-regulation, as depicted in Figure 5.7 According to the model, people tend to go about their day’s activities fairly routinely until something unusual or unexpected occurs.
 At this point, the individual initiates the self-regulation process by entering into self-monitoring (Stage 1).
 In this stage, the individual tries to identify the problem.
 For example, if your supervisor told you that your choice of clothing was unsuitable for the office, you would more than likely focus your attention on your clothes.

 Next, in Stage 2, or self-evaluation, you would consider what you should be wearing.
-Here, you would compare what you have on to acceptable standards that you learned from colleagues, other relevant role models, and advertising, for example.
+Here, you would compare what you have to acceptable standards that you learned from colleagues, other relevant role models, and advertising, for example.
 Finally, after evaluating the situation and taking corrective action if necessary, you would assure yourself that the disruptive influence had passed and everything was now fine.
 This phase (Stage 3) is called self-reinforcement.
 You are now able to return to your normal routine.
 This self-regulation process forms the foundation for BSM.

 Self-Management in Practice

 Situational Cues.
-In attempting to change any behavior, people respond to the cues surrounding them.
+In attempting to change any behaviour, people respond to the cues surrounding them.
 One reason it is so hard for some people to give up smoking is the constant barrage of triggers.
 There are too many cues reminding people to smoke.
 However, situational cues can be turned to our advantage when using BSM.
-That is, through the use of six kinds of cue (shown in Figure 5.8 column 1), people can set forth a series of positive reminders and goals concerning the desired behaviors.
+That is, through the use of six kinds of cues (shown in Figure 5.8 column 1), people can set forth a series of positive reminders and goals concerning the desired behaviours.
 These reminders serve to focus our attention on what we are trying to accomplish.
 Hence, a person who is trying to quit smoking would (1) avoid any contact with smokers or other triggers, (2) seek information on the hazards of smoking, (3) set a personal goal of quitting, and (4) keep track of cigarette consumption.
-These activities are aimed at providing the right situational cues to guide behavior.
+These activities are aimed at providing the right situational cues to guide behaviour.

 Cognitive Supports.
 Next, the person makes use of three types of cognitive support to assist with the self-management process.
 Cognitive supports represent psychological (as opposed to environmental) cues.
 Three such supports can be identified:

 - Symbolic Coding.
 First, people may use symbolic coding, whereby they try to associate verbal or visual stimuli with the problem.
 For example, we may create a picture in our mind of a smoker who is coughing and obviously sick.
-Thus, every time we think of cigarettes, we would associate it with illness.
+Thus, every time we think of cigarettes, we associate them with illness.

 - Rehearsal.
 Second, people may mentally rehearse the solution to the problem.
 For example, we may imagine how we would behave in a social situation without cigarettes.
 By doing so, we develop a self-image of how it would be under the desired condition.

 Self-Reinforcement.
 Finally, the individual can provide self-reinforcement.
 People can, in effect, pat themselves on the back and recognize that they accomplished what they set out to do.
 According to Bandura, self-reinforcement requires three conditions if it is to be effective: (1) clear performance standards must be set to establish both the quantity and quality of the targeted behavior, (2) the person must have control over the desired reinforcers, and (3) the reinforcers must be administered only on a conditional basis—that is, failure to meet the performance standard must lead to denial of the reward (Bandura, 1976).
-Thus, through a process of working to change one’s environment and taking charge of one’s own behavior, self-management techniques allow individuals to improve their behavior in a way that can help them and those around them.
+Thus, through a process of working to change one’s environment and taking charge of one’s own behaviour, self-management techniques allow individuals to improve their behaviour in a way that can help them and those around them.

 Let’s Focus